 Why get vaccinated?

-Diphtheria, tetanus, and pertussis are serious diseases caused by bacteria.
-Diphtheria and pertussis are spread from person to person.
+Diphtheria and pertussis spread from person to person.
 Tetanus enters the body through cuts or wounds.

 - 2 months